gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 }
 ```

-In the previous code sample, a `RootErrorBoundary` is declared under the `RootLayout` but over the modules routes.
+In the previous code sample, a `RootErrorBoundary` is declared under the `RootLayout` but over the *remote module* routes.
 By doing so, if a module cause an unmanaged error, the nested error boundary will only replace the section rendered by the `Outlet` component of the `RootLayout` instead of the whole page.

 With this mechanism in place, failure isolation is as good as with an [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) or subdomains implementation.

 !!!warning
-[Hoisted pages](/references/routing/useHoistedRoutes.md) are rendered outside of the *host* application root error boundary.
-If your modules are hoisting pages, to avoid breaking the entire application when an hoisted page cause unmanaged errors, it is highly recommended to declare a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) property on every hoisted page.
+If your application is [hoisting page](/references/routing/useHoistedRoutes.md), they will be rendered outside of the host application's root error boundary.
+To avoid breaking the entire application when an hoisted page cause unmanaged errors, it is highly recommended to declare a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) property on every hoisted page.
 !!!